tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 ## Readme.io {#readmeio}

-[Readme.io](http://readme.io) is an online hosted option for docs that offers one of the most robust, full-featured interfaces and options for developer docs available.
+[Readme.io](http://readme.io) is an online hosted option for docs that offers one of the most robust, full-featured interfaces for developer docs available.
 If you consider how much time it requires to build, maintain, and troubleshoot your own website, it makes sense to consider an existing third-party platform where someone has already built all of this out for you.

-To explore readme.io:
+To explore Readme.io:

 1. Go to [readme.io](http://readme.io).
 2. Click the **Sign Up** button in the upper-right corner and sign up for an account.